felix-martel/pydanclick/README.md

 `pydanclick` doesn't support (yet!):

 - Pydantic v1
-- Nested models
-- Container types (tuples, lists, dicts) or other complex types
-- Converting fields to arguments, instead of options
+- converting fields to arguments, instead of options
-- Some union types won't work
+- fields annotated with union of Pydantic models can only be used with JSON inputs, instead of properly merging all sub-fields
+- custom argument validators

 Other missing features: